MisterAbyss/MisterAbyss/README.md

 - --------------------------------------------------------------------------------------------------

-- ☆.Due to online harassment and stalking, I am removing several of my personal links.☆
-- ☆.I have now disabled friend requests for privacy.☆
-- ☆.This is a game many people such as myself play for enjoyment, learn to be kind please and do not involve me in drama.☆
+- ☆.This is mostly for Ponytown!!
+I might use it for future projects, who knows ^u^!!!!.☆
+- ☆.My friend requests are off!!
+Please ask if you'd like to friend me :333!!!.☆
+- ☆.I usually play this game to relax, often times I'm lurking or making skins!!!
+Please don't drag me into drama... ÚnÙ.☆
+- ☆.
+I get anxious very easily <:)!!!
+I might stop talking or briefly leave the conversation/game if I get too overwhelmed.☆
+- ☆.
+Whispers are ALWAYS WELCOME!!!
+I compliment freely :))!!!
+I also block for 15 minutes if I am uncomfortable, it takes a lot to get a perma ban!!!! .☆

 - --------------------------------------------------------------------------------------------------

-- ☆.Hello my name is Judas, call me whatever my pony name is too.☆
+- ☆.That being said... hello!!
+My name is Judas :3, call me whatever my pony name is too!!!.☆
-- ☆.Please do not talk to me if you are under 16-17, it makes me uncomfortable.☆
+- ☆.I ask that you please do not talk to me if you are under 16-17, it makes me uncomfortable <:(!!!
+If I find you lied about your age I will unfriend you!!!.☆
-- ☆.Don't copy my ponies, inspo idc just not a 1 to 1 copy.☆
+- ☆.I don't really like people copying my ponies, taking inspo from the colors and general design is A-OK!!!
+Just not a 1 to 1 copy....☆
-- ☆.Do not ask for my discord or friend me if you haven't spoken to me before, or if I'm unaware of your age.☆
+- ☆.I would prefer it if you asked for my Discord first!!!
+I don't like random strangers friending me UvU!!!.☆
-- ☆.I'm usually AFK, but feel free to C+H, whisper to interact if you don't see me active please!!!.☆
+- ☆.I'm usually AFK and/or lurking, but feel free to C+H, whisper to interact if you don't see me active please!!!
+(Friends are especially welcome).☆
-- ☆.I offtab very often, if I don't respond don't take it as me being rude!!.☆
+- ☆.I offtab very often, if I don't respond don't take it as me being rude!!
+In fact please whisper to get my attention!!! :].☆
-- ☆.Tonetags are highly appreciated!!.☆
-- ☆.This is mostly for Ponytown.☆
+- ☆.Tonetags are highly appreciated!!
+I have a hard time telling tone over text, if you speak dryly I may ask for tone specification.☆
-- ☆.Enjoy the Blinkie and Stamp hoard below.☆
+- ☆.Enjoy the Blinkie and Stamp hoard below!!!!
+More to be added... (and made ehehehe :3).☆

 - --------------------------------------------------------------------------------------------------